 Career and Salary Information

-The BLS estimates 11% growth in the number of jobs for accountants and auditors during the years 2014-2024, which is faster than average of all occupations.
-These workers earned $75,280 as an average annual wage in May 2015, according to the BLS.
+The BLS estimates 8% growth in the number of jobs for accountants and auditors during the years 2018-2028, which is as fast a s average for all occupations.
+These workers earned $78,820 as an average annual wage in May 2018, according to the BLS.

 A minimum of a bachelor's degree is required to obtain a job as an auditor, but an advanced degree or completion of an optional certification program may help with job prospects.
 Auditors can expect to enjoy strong job growth and have option of working in a variety of different industries.